What to Pack for a Trip to Europe

 Jackets

-I made sure to pack three jackets – one fleece, one lightweight jacket and one raincoat.
-Don’t forget the raincoat!
-It was imperative for the dreary London weather and the texture of the coat also helped with wind resistance.
+I made sure to pack three jackets – one fleece (you can’t go wrong with a quality North Face fleece), one lightweight jacket and one raincoat.
+Don’t forget the !
+It was imperative for the dreary London weather and the material of a quality raincoat will also help with wind resistance.

 Bags